-Flatlander is a performance and sculpture series inspired by Omaha's last major tornado swarm (May 6th, 1975) as a platform for a series of bronze sculptures (made in collaboration with Vivian Chiu), and a multi-channel sound performance utilizing never-before heard voice recordings taken by Omaha’s emergency response call center.
+Flatlander is a performance and sculpture series inspired by Omaha's last major tornadic swarm (May 6th, 1975).
+The work consists of bronze sculptures (made in collaboration with Vivian Chiu), and a multi-channel sound performance utilizing never-before heard voice recordings taken by Omaha’s emergency response call center.